-Centennial Park’s South West Corner provides a habitat for a diverse range of native wildlife, contains remnant native vegetation, pine groves and exotic grasses.
+Centennial Park’s South West Corner provides habitat for a diverse range of native wildlife, contains remnant native vegetation, pine groves and exotic grasses.
 It is an area that is enjoyed and highly valued by the local community.
-This year, Centennial Parklands is proactively working with volunteers to address issues of erosion and habitat degradation in the area.
+Centennial Parklands proactively worked alongside volunteers to address issues of erosion and habitat degradation in the area.

 - Project: South-West Corner Natural Area Restoration

 - Location: South-West Corner (Wild Outer Park), Centennial Park

 - Project duration: July 2020 to March 2023

 - Project owner: Centennial Parklands in collaboration with our volunteer programs.

 The project involves restoring an area of over 2,020 m2 using native plants and weeding techniques.

 The project strengthens the ‘wild woodland’ character of the area by increasing the number of trees and native grasses as well as the health of waterbodies by increasing the vegetated buffer around the ponds.
 In addition to increasing the habitat values in this sector, the project helped stabilise areas impacted by erosion.